mattallen-it/MRTG-Enterprise-IAM-Lab-Series/Lab-02 - Active Directory Domain Services (AD DS) Deployment/README.md

 # Architecture

-Hyper-V Host
-│
-└── MRTG-DC01
-├ Windows Server 2022
-├ Active Directory Domain Services
-└ DNS
+The MRTG-DC01 system is deployed as the primary domain controller within the mrtg.local domain, hosting Active Directory Domain Services (AD DS) and DNS.

+This system serves as the centralized identity provider, responsible for authenticating users and systems, managing directory objects, and enforcing access control across the environment.
 ---

 # Steps